 If you are weighing your options on speaking out on a political situation as an organization, you'll want to consider the following:

 Do you need employee feedback to decide what you are [not] going to support?

-A great example here is choosing to be B-Corp certified, which shows that an organization is choosing to meet high standards of social and environmental responsibility, public transparency, and balancing profit and purpose.
-If this is something that is aligned with organizational strategy and values, do you need to ask employees about their support?
-Are you willing to forgo certification if you have a subset of employees who say they don't support it?
+A great example is choosing to be B-Corp certified, which shows that an organization is choosing to meet high social and environmental responsibility standards, public transparency, and balancing profit and purpose.
+If this is aligned with organizational strategy and values, do you need to ask employees about their support?
+Are you willing to forgo certification if you have some employees who say they don't support it?
 In other words, avoid asking for opinions on political causes, candidates, or policies if your decision to support (or express a lack of support) is already solidified.

 You are signing a [psychological] contract

-Remember, by asking your employees their feedback on anything, you sign a psychological contract that you might do something with their feedback, regardless of whether it aligns with your own beliefs.
-Employees will lose trust in the feedback process if they feel that it is merely a sham or doesn't induce any sort of action.
+Remember, by asking your employees for their feedback on anything, you sign a psychological contract that you might do something with their feedback, regardless of whether it aligns with your own beliefs.
+Employees will lose trust in the feedback process if they feel it is merely a sham or doesn't induce any action.